Now here's a chart you simply have to see:

 What do you think this is?
 The title should give you a hint.
 If the graph is a little hard to read (you can see it in full size at blockchain.info, but no peeking yet!), the market price of this currency starts at zero at the start of 2009 and grows to more than $90 as of a couple of days ago.
 The smallest available prices in whole cents on that graph don't even show up until the fall of 2010, when the market price was about $0.06.
 That's right -- in about two and a half years, this currency has grown roughly 150,000%.
 Even this eye-popping figure dramatically understates its total growth, as you'll see a little further down.

-Whatever this is, it sure must be something amazing to go up by that much in such a short time.
-In over a century, the Dow Jones Industrial Average has only gained about 50,000%, and here we've got an investment (or a speculation) that's tripled that return in less than three years.
+Whatever this is, it sure must be amazing to gain so much value in such a short time.
+In more than a century, the Dow Jones Industrial Average has only gained about 50,000%, and here we have an investment (or a speculation) that has tripled that return in less than three years.

 Have you guessed the currency yet?
 Here it is:

 Yes, our chart is the historical price movement of the Bitcoin, an all-electronic crypto-currency that's taking the tech world -- a small part of it, anyway -- by storm.
-The Bitcoin's growth is even more absurd when you go into penny-fraction territory -- in early 2010, the currency was worth about three-tenths of a penny, so at its current levels, anyone who held onto their early Bitcoins is sitting on about a three million percent return.
+The Bitcoin's growth is even more absurd when you go into penny-fraction territory -- in early 2010, the currency was worth about three-tenths of a penny, so at its current levels, anyone who held on to their early Bitcoins is sitting on about a 3 million percent return.

 - Bitcoin was created in 2009 by pseudonymous hacker Satoshi Nakamoto.